How to Read a Crochet Pattern

 This post may contain affiliate links.
 If you click on one and make a purchase, I will earn a small commission at no additional cost to you.
 Please see my disclosure policy for details.
 Thank you!

-If you’ve learned to crochet by watching a friend, family member, or YouTube video, but you don’t know how to read a written pattern, this post is for you!
+If you’ve learned to crochet by watching a friend, family member, or YouTube video, but you don’t know how to read a crochet pattern, this post is for you!
 The trick to reading written patterns starts with understanding the abbreviations used in written crochet patterns.
 I have a free list of abbreviations and their meanings!
+You can download and print the list for free from that blog post.

 The next part of understanding written crochet patterns is getting the formatting.
 That’s where my video series comes in!
 I have a total of five videos in this series so far, but there will be more!
 You can find links for the others currently available right here.